 For over 100 years, Badger has been a leading manufacturer of metal bellows expansion joints and services

-The bellows element, a thin-walled corrugated membrane, is the most basic component of an expansion joint and provides flexibility in a piping system while containing pressure and media.
+The bellows element, a thin-walled corrugated membrane, is the most basic component of a metal expansion joint and provides flexibility in a piping system while containing pressure and media.
 Expansion joints may contain one or more bellows and are frequently designed with anchors and pipe alignment guides to prevent bowing and buckling in a piping system.

-Expansion joints fall into (2) different basic categories; unrestrained assemblies and restrained assemblies.
+Metal expansion joints fall into (2) different basic categories; unrestrained assemblies and restrained assemblies.
 Unrestrained expansion joints are not capable of restraining pressure thrust in a system.
 Therefore, pressure thrust must be contained using main anchors or equipment.
 Restrained expansion joints use tie rods, hinges, and gimbal attachments to contain pressure thrust, but still require intermediate anchors to withstand the spring force generated when the assembly is deflected.